Packaging your plugin

 |Windows||Right-click > Send to > Compressed (zipped) folder|

-If you plan to distribute via the XD plugin manager, your .ZIP file must be less than 25MB in size.
-You'll only be able to submit for review if your file is under the size limit.
+If you plan to distribute via the XD plugin manager, your .ZIP file must be less than 25MB in size and contain fewer than 3,000 files.
+You'll only be able to submit for review if your file is under these limits.

 You should not compress the plugin's parent folder.
 Instead, compress the contents of the parent folder.
 Failure to do so will likely cause a rejection when submitting to the I/O Console.